AddressAvenida Dom João II, Nº75

 Groundbreaking and Site Dedication:5 December 2015 by Patrick Kearon

-Total Floor Area:23,730 square feet
+Total Floor Area:23,730 square feet | 2,205 square meters

-The Lisbon Portugal Temple site sits in the northeastern section of the city near the modern parish of Parque das Nações.
-Once a nondescript industrial area, the Parque das Nações neighborhood was redeveloped for the 1998 Lisbon World Exposition (known as Expo '98), featuring the theme: The Oceans, a Heritage for the Future.
-Today, Parque das Nações is a thriving hub of leisure, commercial, and residential activity on the Tagus River, boasting famed venues that include the Lisbon Oceanarium, the Vasco de Gama Tower, the twin São Gabriel and São Rafael towers, the Parque Das Nações Marina, the MEO Arena, the Vasco de Gama Center (shopping mall), and the Vasco de Gama Bridge.
+The Lisbon Portugal Temple sits in the northeastern section of the city adjacent to the Moscavide station of the Lisbon Metro near the parish of Parque das Nações.
+Once a nondescript industrial area, Parque das Nações was redeveloped for the 1998 Lisbon World Exposition (Expo '98) featuring the theme: The Oceans, a Heritage for the Future.
+Parque das Nações became a thriving hub of leisure, commercial, and residential activity on the Tagus River, boasting famed venues that include the Lisbon Oceanarium, the Vasco de Gama Tower, the twin São Gabriel and São Rafael towers, the Parque Das Nações Marina, the MEO Arena, the Vasco de Gama Center (shopping mall), and the Vasco de Gama Bridge.
 The area is beautified by volcano and waterfall fountains that can all be taken in from an overhead gondola lift.

 On January 7, 2013, the Church announced that acquisition of land within the Lisbon city limits had been finalized for construction of the temple.
 However, a specific location for the site was not given at that time.2